 Carbon monoxide is poisonous, and potentially fatal if breathed over an extended period of time.
 Symptoms of CO poisoning include dizziness, nausea, headache, sleepiness, vomiting, throbbing in the temples, muscular twitching, and an inability to think clearly.
-Continued or large exposure to CO can result in toxicity of the nervous system and heart, hypoxia and death.
 If you or anyone else experience these symptoms, immediately get away from fumes and into an area where plenty of fresh air can be consumed.
 If any symptoms from above persist, seek medical attention.